 The reason behind building the Hasegawa Mustang was simple, it was a straightforward build, no fuss, no extras and a kit with few vices.
 In essence, something easy and non-Luftwaffe after almost two and a half years of modelling inactivity.

-My reasons for building a particular aircraft are based around its historical context and from the outset I intended to model a Mustang flown by Lt.Col Richard E Turner, CO of the 356th FS.
+The attraction of this particular aircraft are based around its historical context and from the outset I intended to model a Mustang flown by Lt.Col Richard E Turner, CO of the 356th FS.

 Scratch-built fuselage wall detail and framing, adding placards and rivet detail.